 Many hands lighten the load

-The Food Bank has been able to count on the contribution of over 2,000 volunteers to successfully accomplish its activities throughout the year.
+Did you know that last year, hundreds of dedicated and committed people together realized more than 8,300 hours of volunteer work?
+The Food Bank has been able to count on the contribution of the participation of these volunteers to successfully accomplish its activities throughout the year.
 Volunteering opportunities are mainly available Monday through Friday.
 Click here for more information about volunteering possibilities.

 The Food Bank is open as follows for the opening of new files (closed Wednesday afternoons and holidays):